-- 1. With respect to the procedures provided for in Chapter III of this Directive, Member States shall ensure that all applicants for asylum enjoy the following guarantees: - (a) they must be informed in a language which they may reasonably be supposed to understand of the procedure to be followed and of their rights and obligations during the procedure and the possible consequences of not complying with their obligations and not co-operating with the authorities.
-They must be informed about the time-frame, as well as the means at their disposal to fulfil the obligation to submit the elements as referred to in Article 4 of Council Directive 2004/83/EC.
-The information must be given in time to enable them to exercise the rights guaranteed in this Directive and to comply with the obligations described in Article 9A; - (b) they must receive the services of an interpreter for submitting their case to the competent authorities whenever necessary.
-Member States shall consider it necessary to give these services at least when the determining authority calls upon the applicant to be interviewed as referred to in Articles 10 and 11 and appropriate communication cannot be ensured without such services.
-In this case and in other cases where the competent authorities call upon the applicant, the services shall be paid for out of public funds; - (c) they must not be denied the opportunity to communicate with the UNHCR or with any other organisation working on behalf of the UNHCR in the territory of the Member State pursuant to an agreement with that Member State; - (d) they must be given notice in reasonable time of the decision by the determining authority on their application for asylum.
-If a legal adviser or other counsellor is legally representing the applicant, Member States may choose to give notice of the decision to him/her instead of to the applicant for asylum;
+- 1. With respect to the procedures provided for in Chapter III, Member States shall ensure that all applicants for asylum enjoy the following guarantees: - (a) they shall be informed in a language which they may reasonably be supposed to understand of the procedure to be followed and of their rights and obligations during the procedure and the possible consequences of not complying with their obligations and not cooperating with the authorities.
+They shall be informed of the time-frame, as well as the means at their disposal for fulfilling the obligation to submit the elements as referred to in Article 4 of Directive 2004/83/EC.
+This information shall be given in time to enable them to exercise the rights guaranteed in this Directive and to comply with the obligations described in Article 11; - (b) they shall receive the services of an interpreter for submitting their case to the competent authorities whenever necessary.
+Member States shall consider it necessary to give these services at least when the determining authority calls upon the applicant to be interviewed as referred to in Articles 12 and 13 and appropriate communication cannot be ensured without such services.
+In this case and in other cases where the competent authorities call upon the applicant, these services shall be paid for out of public funds; - (c) they shall not be denied the opportunity to communicate with the UNHCR or with any other organisation working on behalf of the UNHCR in the territory of the Member State pursuant to an agreement with that Member State;

-- (e) they must be informed about the result of the decision by the determining authority in a language that they may reasonably be supposed to understand when they are not assisted or represented by a legal adviser or other counsellor and when free legal assistance is not available.
-The information provided shall include information on how to challenge a negative decision in accordance with the provisions of Article 8(2). - 2.
-With respect to the procedures provided for in Chapter V, Member States shall ensure that all applicants for asylum enjoy equivalent guarantees to the ones listed in paragraph 1(b), (c) and (d).
+- they shall be given notice in reasonable time of the decision by the determining (d) authority on their application for asylum.
+If a legal adviser or other counsellor is legally representing the applicant, Member States may choose to give notice of the decision to him/her instead of to the applicant for asylum; - (e) they shall be informed of the result of the decision by the determining authority in a language that they may reasonably be supposed to understand when they are not assisted or represented by a legal adviser or other counsellor and when free legal assistance is not available.
+The information provided shall include information on how to challenge a negative decision in accordance with the provisions of Article 9(2). - 2.
+With respect to the procedures provided for in Chapter V, Member States shall ensure that all applicants for asylum enjoy equivalent guarantees to the ones referred to in paragraph 1(b), (c) and (d) of this Article.